 Robin's latest book, Hollow Men, Strange Women: Riddles, Codes and Otherness in the Book of Judges was published by Brill in 2016 in the Biblical Interpretation Series.
 In this book, Robin examines the use of riddle and parable to convey esoteric meanings in Judges and how Judges explores the question of otherness.
 Find out more about Hollow Men, Strange Women.

-He has recently collaborated with Professor Simo Parpola of the University of Helsinki on Professor Parpola's two-volume Etymological Dictionary of the Sumerian Language, published by Eisenbrauns in 2016.
+He collaborated with Professor Simo Parpola of the University of Helsinki on Professor Parpola's two-volume Etymological Dictionary of the Sumerian Language, published by Eisenbrauns in 2016.

-As well as writing further papers on the Book of Judges, Robin is preparing a monograph on Mesopotamian references in the Gospel Nativity account.
+As well as writing further papers on the Hebrew Bible, Robin is preparing a monograph on Christ, kingship and the legacy of Mesopotamia in the New Testament.

 Other recent publications